Where to Report Bias

 - Senior Director, Communications & Special Assistant to the Dean for Student Life

-- Interim Chaplain to Institute and Director of Office of Religious, Spiritual, and Ethical Life
+- Chaplain to Institute and Director of Office of Religious, Spiritual, and Ethical Life

 - Counsel, Office of the General Counsel

-Other colleagues from across the Institute, including LBGTQ+ Services, Office of Disability Services, Student Support Services, Mental Health & Counseling, the Ombuds Office, and others will be consulted as needed for case-specific issues.
+Other colleagues from across the Institute, including the assistant deans for diversity, equity, and inclusion, LBGTQ+ Services, Disability and Access Services, Student Support Services, Mental Health & Counseling, the Ombuds Office, and others will be consulted as needed for case-specific issues.